-Executives at the Lions Gate have been persuaded to provide attendees of the National Summer Steamup 2016 with a room rate that is low for Sacramento: select rooms as low as $91 (plus tax — new cutoff deadline for reduced rates is June 26), including a complimentary continental breakfast (which can be upgraded for $4.95 to the hot breakfast).
+Executives at the Lions Gate have been persuaded to provide attendees of the National Summer Steamup 2018 with a room rate that is low for Sacramento: select rooms as low as $99 (plus tax — new cutoff deadline for reduced rates is June 25), including a complimentary continental breakfast.

 While there may be less expensive rooms in the area, your stay at the Lions Gate shows your support for the National Summer Steamup and that you are concerned that it will continue into the future.